grodzik/vim-pikedoc/README.md

 | What | Fix/workaround |
 | --- | --- |
 | Missing `lena.gif` file while generating documentation for pure Pike's sources |  add/copy any image to `refdoc/src_images` with name `lena.gif`.
 Vim is text based, so it won't display images anyway, so it doesn't matter what's there |
+## License

+Copyright © Paweł Tomak.
+Distributed under the same terms as Vim itself.
+See `:help license`.